pontem-network/sp-docs/move_vm/stdlib.md

 ## Signer

-[Signer](https://github.com/pontem-network/move-stdlib/blob/master/modules/Signer.move) module allows to work with the `signer` type.
-To get address of signer:
+[Signer](https://github.com/pontem-network/move-stdlib/blob/master/modules/Signer.move) module allows you to work with the `signer` type.
+A signer allows the holder to act on behalf of an address.
+Similar to a Unix UID, it represents a user authenticated outside of Move (i.e by checking a cryptographic signature or password).
+To get the address of the signer:

 ```rust
 script {